songty11/final/README.md

 ##Public Url:
 https://songtywebdev.herokuapp.com/

+(could be slow at your first lauch, as I am a free user of heroku)

 ##Features:
 1. The app has been deployed to a public url via heroku.
 2. The app is designed in Bootstrap CSS framework.